 What about the side floodlights that illuminate far distance and come with three brightness modes, including strong floodlight, medium, and press 2 seconds lights.
 There are blue and red warning lights.

 This spotlight can function effectively for hunters, hikers, sailors, and cave explorers.
 With a comfortable handlebar and a traction-enabled hand strip, the device is easy to handle and control.
-Click here to see the best price.
+Check Price.

 Best Hunting Spotlight Buyer’s Guide